-A mouthguard protects the mouth from injury in contact sports like soccer, boxing and ice hockey, or Bruxism (grinding of teeth).
+A mouth guard is a thin, horseshoe-shaped dental item that is worn over the teeth to protect the mouth from injury in contact sports like soccer, boxing and ice hockey, or Bruxism (grinding of teeth).

 Mouthguards are essential in sports where potentially dangerous impacts to the face and teeth are possible, and can reduce the damage of concussion from jaw injuries.